Ça plane pour moi: In popular culture

-"Ça plane pour moi" is featured in the 1985 film National Lampoon's European Vacation, 2001's Winning London starring Mary-Kate and Ashley Olsen, the 2004 comedy Eurotrip, the "Ready to Scare" episode (S3, E5) of What's New, Scooby Doo?, Danny Boyle's 2010 film 127 Hours, the opening scene of 2011's Jackass 3.5, the 2012 film Ruby Sparks, the 2013 film The Wolf of Wall Street, the 2017 film Freak Show, season 4, episode 9 of Hacks, and the trailer for the 2018 film Super Troopers 2.
-The song is also used as the soundtrack for a commercial spot for Time Warner Cable in the United States (April 2011).
-A cover version is featured in the video game Just Dance 2019.
+"Ça plane pour moi" is featured in the 1985 film National Lampoon's European Vacation, 2001's Winning London starring Mary-Kate and Ashley Olsen, 1999 Australian-French comedy film Me Myself I, the 2004 comedy Eurotrip, the 2006 Broken Lizard comedy Beerfest, Danny Boyle's 2010 film 127 Hours, the opening scene of 2011's Jackass 3.5, the 2012 film Ruby Sparks, the 2013 film The Wolf of Wall Street, the 2017 film Freak Show and the 2025 film The Family Plan 2.

+The song made an appearance in season 4, episode 4 of the Amazon Prime Video television series The Grand Tour, with captions reading "AND BEFORE YOU JUMP ON TWITTER, YES, WE KNOW HE'S BELGIAN", as that episode is actually themed around French cars.

+In May 2026 the song was one of the choices of journalist Gary O'Donoghue as the guest for BBC Radio 4's Desert Island Discs.